We are afraid of treating ourselves well.

 Studies have shown that people who take the time for relaxing and taking care of themselves have fewer illnesses, both short and long term.
 This translates to fewer colds, lower risks for diabetes and heart disease, and higher tolerance to allergens.
-There are a lot of important reasons this is so, and we’re here to go over a few of the biggest ones.
+There are a lot of important reasons why you should take care of yourself, and we’re here to go over a few of the biggest ones.

 1. Stress Can Kill

 Primitive humans had all sorts of dangers to watch out for.
 Other humans, predator animals, and even the environment contained deadly hazards.
 As a result, humans evolved with two complementary systems to help cope with stress – the sympathetic and the parasympathetic.
 The parasympathetic is when we are at rest, and it makes us hungry and relaxed.
 The sympathetic nervous system triggers what we know as “fight or flight.”.

 Adrenaline and cortisol are released so we can either defend ourselves or run away from potentially dangerous conditions, and they would be used in either fighting or fleeing.
 However, what triggers the sympathetic nervous system today is vastly different.

 Our sympathetic nervous system activates in situations that are both long-term and non-life-threatening, such as work-related stress; from emotions such as guilt, embarrassment, or shame; and when we get bad news.

 The hormones released by the sympathetic nervous system flow for longer periods (for many people, it’s non-stop) and don’t get burned off by activity.
 Instead, they simmer as we worry about our everyday lives.